albert0-hernandez/besu-orion-network-bug/hyperledger-besu-orion-network/README.md

 `./run.sh`

-# Create privacy groups if needed
+# Create privacy groups

-After running the network, you can create a privacy group for test purposes, if it is needed.
+After running the network, you can create a privacy group.
 The following instructions will create an onchain privacy groups with a defined ID.
 The script uses the same configuration stored in the config/peers folder, so if the configuration were to be updated, so should be the script.

 ```